QuivrHQ/quivr/examples/chatbot/README.md

 ## Installation

-1. Clone the repository or navigate to the `backend/core/examples/chatbot` directory.
+1. Clone the repository or navigate to the `core/examples/chatbot` directory.

 2. Install the required dependencies:

    ```
-   pip install -r requirements.txt
+   pip install -r requirements.lock
    ```

 ## Running the Chatbot